gamblevore/speedie/Documentation/Errors.md

 Quite often an app will simply make a "Catch all" exception handler, and hope it never happens... which kind of defeats the purpose of exceptions in the first place but at least it lets your code survive thems.

+# Advanced Error Handling:

+If you need more advanced error handling, such as logging of errors, warnings, error-lowering, or "containing" of errors, read the [Advanced Error Handling](ErrorsAdvanced.md) file.

 # Comparisons
 Lets compare speedie error handling, to other languages.